 We are pleased to announce our 2023 film series and discussions.
-This year we partner with City Base Cinemas to ensure your consistent comfort.
+This year we partner with the Magik Theatre at Hemisfair s to ensure your consistent comfort.
 The theatre opens at 6:00 PM and showtime is at 6:30 PM for each screening.
 This series is sponsored in part by Humanities Texas.

 ALL SCREENINGS ARE FREE BUT REGISTRATION IS REQUIRED.
 REGISTER HERE.